-Official version: Madeline Claire Franklin is a 2018 graduate of the Vermont College of Fine Arts MFA program in Writing for Children and Young Adults (VCFA WCYA).
+Madeline Claire Franklin is a graduate of the Vermont College of Fine Arts MFA program in Writing for Children and Young Adults (VCFA WCYA).
 When she is not writing strange fiction for young adults, she is probably dismantling the patriarchy and/or practicing witchcraft.
-She lives in Buffalo, NY, with her dog and three cats, in a little yellow house called Cluckleberry Farms, which, as yet, has not actually yielded any crops.
+She lives in Buffalo, NY, with her partner, dog, and three cats, in a little yellow house called Cluckleberry Farms.
+She is represented by Danielle Burby of Mad Woman Literary Agency.

 All in all, I think I turned out pretty all right.

 In undergrad, I studied Cultural Anthropology for 2 years at the University at Buffalo before switching majors to Media Study and Production, where I embraced my love of unconventional storytelling methods.
 In 2018, I graduated from the Vermont College of Fine Arts Writing for Children and Young Adults program (VCFA WCYA) with an MFA in creative writing.